W3rni0/TJCTF_2020/readme.md

 ![](assets//images//truly_terrible_why_6.png)

 ```
-As you can see by doing we connect to other-user and we are dropped at his home folder, and we got our flag.
+And as you can see by doing we connect to other-user and we are dropped at his home folder,
+and we got our flag.
 ```
 **Resources:**
 * Getting fully interactive shell : https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/